 Bring the Drama

 For something a little more intense and dramatic, go for a dark matte look.
-Trace the upper and lower lashlines with a matte pencil, smudging it out at the outer corners.
+Trace the upper and lower lashlines with a matte pencil, smudging it out at the outer corners for a subtle smoke.
 Skip the shimmer if you want to keep this look sultry and smokey, or add a pop of highlight to the inner corner for a little bit of sparkle.

 Deep matte browns on the lid and defined brows are a match made in heaven.
+(Brown eyeshadow amplifies blue or green eye colors and seemingly melts into irises of the same hue.)
 This romantic, sultry eye look paired beautifully with a nude lip to enhance this stunning bride's natural beauty.

 Full, False Lashes

-False lashes enhance your natural lashes, making them appear fuller and longer.
-They help define the lashline and really make the eyes "pop," especially if the rest of the makeup is quite minimal.
-We love the elegant yet dramatic look they gave to this bride's wedding day look when paired with a perfectly pink lip.
+False lashes enhance natural lashes, making them appear fuller and longer.
+They help define the lashline and really make the eyes pop, especially if the rest of the bridal makeup is quite minimal.
+We love the elegant yet dramatic feel they gave to this bride's wedding day look when paired with a perfectly pink lip.

 Soft and Smokey